-The relevant policy, which was implemented in 2014 under the previous administration of Barack Obama, can be found in the current edition of the State Department’s Foreign Policy Manual.
+The relevant policy, versions of which have been in place since at least the mid-2000s, can be found in the current edition of the State Department's Foreign Affairs Manual.
 It revised existing Immigration and Nationality Act (INA) guidelines for assessing whether a child is biologically related to a parent, and whether the child was born in or out of wedlock, in cases where assisted reproductive technology (ART) was used.
 The practical effect of the policy has been to throw up extra roadblocks to U.S. citizenship for the children conceived and born via ART.

 Even though the INA provides that some children born out of wedlock on foreign soil can acquire citizenship through their citizen parent(s), these families face stiffer residency requirements, more paperwork, and closer scrutiny by authorities, up to and including DNA tests to prove biological parenthood.
 And although the ART guidelines don't explicitly target same-sex parents (they apply to heterosexual couples as well), LGBT families have a greater chance of running afoul of them.